LilBank/dailigram/README.md

 ***On Windows:***

 You have to create file name `Procfile.windows` in your root directory and write this
-`web: python manage.py runserver localhost:8000` then you are ready to run.
+`web: python manage.py runserver localhost:5000` then you are ready to run.

     (venv) heroku local web -f Procfile.windows

-### Step 7: Exit the virtualenv.

-When done, you have to exit your virtualenv, simply type:

-    (venv) deactivate